 “Data and analytics leaders must examine the potential business impact of these trends and adjust business models and operations accordingly, or risk losing competitive advantage to those who do.”

 In the augmented and advanced analytics scenario, most of the critical tasks like Data Quality Management, Data Integration, Master Data Management, and Metadata Management are automated to a large extent.
-Donald Feinberg, Vice President and Distinguished Analyst at Gartner, thinks that the “digital disruption” has created as much challenge as opportunities.
-A Data Science Central post discusses Gartner’s recent publication, Best Data Science and Machine-Learning Platforms Software of 2018 as Reviewed by Customers.
+Donald Feinberg, vice president and distinguished analyst at Gartner, thinks that the “digital disruption” has created as many challenges as opportunities.

 Advanced Analytics with IoT Data: Use Cases